rm-hull/luma.led_matrix/doc/python-usage.rst

        draw.line((7, 0, 7, device.height), fill="white")

 .. note::
-   The neopixel driver uses the `ws2812 <https://pypi.python.org/pypi/ws2812>`_ PyPi package to interface to the daisychained LEDs.
+   The ws2812 driver uses the `ws2812 <https://pypi.python.org/pypi/ws2812>`_
+   PyPi package to interface to the daisychained LEDs.
 It uses DMA (direct memory access) via ``/dev/mem`` which means that it has to run in privileged mode (via ``sudo`` root access).

-The same viewport, scroll support, portrait/landscape orientation and color model idioms provided in luma.core are equally applicable to the neopixel implementation.
+The same viewport, scroll support, portrait/landscape orientation and color model idioms provided in luma.core are equally applicable to the ws2812 implementation.

 Pimoroni Unicorn HAT
 """"""""""""""""""""